 - You will need to complete a work based assessment task – click here for details

-- Duration: 6-12 hours online training and assessment plus work based task (24-hours) over a maximum of 12-weeks
+- Duration: Total 29.5-40 hrs made up of 5-15 hours online training and assessment plus work based task and demonstration of skills (24.5-25-hours over a minimum of 3 work shifts) over a maximum of 12-weeks

 - Qualified trainers are available during business hours

 - Food Safety Supervisor training is mandatory in Qld, NSW, Vic and the ACT and a general requirement in other states

 - Please read our student guide (PDF, 745 KB) or more about your rights

 - 5 Star Online Training (RTO #45332) is an official training provider

 This unit describes the performance outcomes, skills and knowledge required to handle food safely in the retail environment following organisational food safety procedures and relevant legislation and standard procedures.

 This unit applies to individuals working in roles that involve the handling of food.
 They operate with some independence under general supervision and guidance from others, and within established organisational policies and procedures and relevant legislative requirements.

 - Australian residential and postal address